nus-cs2103-AY2223S2/tp/docs/team/lyndonlim27.md

   * Added details in Appendix: Planned enhancements for `Group name case-sensitive`, `Data file editable` and `Event names`.

 * **Contributions to team-based tasks**:
-  * Set-up team's organisation and repository
+  * Set-up team's organisation and repository.
-  * Set-up Codecov for team's repository
+  * Set-up Codecov for team's repository.
+  * Contributed to team demo video.

 * **Contributions beyond the project team**:
-  * Reviewed and merged PRs for team members
+  * Reviewed and merged PRs for team members .